liebke/mechanician/README.md

 Incorporating feedback mechanisms within tools transforms them from static instruments into dynamic agents of learning in the AI ecosystem.

+The Evaluator AI is primarily used during a testing process of an another AI, the responses from that evaluation process can be used to improve the instructions provided to the AI Under Development and the Evaluator AI.
+Since the LLMs are not undergoing training, they will only learn within the context window where feedback is received by them from either the evaluator or the tools they use.
+The long term learning is indirect through the learning process of the developer observing the interactions of the two AIs, and capturing and improving the instructions for both AIs.

+**This begs the question, in addition to an evaluator AI meant to act the role of a human user of the AI system, can we create an Instructor AI meant to observe the interaction and improve the instructions for one or both AIs under observation?
+If so, how do we create the instructions for that Instructor AI?**

 ## Create Tool Sets that be orchstrated by AI-Driven Programs